Debt and Your Home

 While becoming a homeowner is one of the most common financial goals in Canada, it’s important not to lose sight of how much you can afford to pay towards housing expenses.

-In the spring of 2021, the Bank of Canada warned that many households have an unmanageable debt to income ratio as people take on large mortgage payments compared with their income.
+In the spring of 2021, the Bank of Canada warned that many households have an unmanageable debt-to-income ratio as people take on large mortgage payments compared with their income.

 This can make it more difficult to deal with other outstanding debt and limit the flexibility to deal with an unexpected financial situation such as job loss.